KramesDt/KramesDt/README.md

 - 👋 Hi, I’m @KramesDt
-- 🌱 I’m currently learning app development with flutter and game design and evelopment with unity
+- 🌱 I’m currently learning app development with flutter android development and game design and development with unity
-- 💞️ I’m looking to collaborate on game works and frontend flutter projects
+- 💞️ I’m looking to collaborate on game works in Unity3D and flutter android projects
 - 📫 How to reach me: adeyeyeomokorede@gmail.com

 <!---